-- The Investee Fund investments were designated at FVTPL in accordance with IAS 39 as they are managed on a fair value basis and their performance is monitored on this basis. - Cash and cash equivalents and bank overdrafts, balances due from brokers and other receivables were classified as loans and receivables and measured at amortised cost. - Derivative financial instruments were held for trading and therefore measured at FVTPL. - Other financial liabilities were classified as measured at amortised cost.
+- The Investee Fund investments were designated at FVTPL in accordance with IAS 39 as they are managed on a fair value basis and their performance is monitored on this basis. - Cash and cash equivalents and bank overdrafts, balances due from brokers and other receivables were classified as loans and receivables and measured at amortised cost. - Derivative financial instruments ere held for trading and therefore measured at FVTPL. - · Other financial liabilities ere classified as measu ed at amortised cost.